-Thank you for buying this cooker.
-It should give you many years of trouble-free cooking if installed and operated correctly.
+Your cooker should give you many years of trouble-free cooking if installed and operated correctly.
 It is important that you read this section before you start, particularly if you have not used an induction cooker before.

-This appliance is designed for domestic cooking only.
+CAUTION: This appliance is for cooking purposes only.
+It must not be used for other purposes, for example room heating.
 Using it for any other purpose could invalidate any warranty or liability claim.
-In particular, the oven should NOT be used for heating the kitchen besides invalidating claims this wastes fuel and may overheat the control knobs.
+Besides invalidating claims this wastes fuel and may overheat the control knobs.